anees-tech/health-care/README.md

 - React route for go another page without relode
 - Bootstrap used for site design and responsive ness
 - React route hash link used for -hash link problem fix

-### About the sight topic

-Health care in the United States is provided by many distinct organizations, made up of insurance companies, healthcare providers, hospital systems, and independent providers. ...
-Healthcare coverage is provided through a combination of private health insurance